astrobsm/mdcanreg_cert/DIGITAL-OCEAN-DEPLOYMENT.md

      ```

 5. **Failed Health Checks and PORT Issues**:
-   - Digital Ocean App Platform expects apps to run on port 8080
+   - **CRITICAL**: Digital Ocean App Platform expects apps to run on port 8080
-   - The app now uses a fixed port 8080 instead of relying on the $PORT environment variable
-   - The app has a `/health` endpoint that Digital Ocean uses for health checks
+   - We now use a specialized entry point file: `digital_ocean_app.py`
+   - This file provides a guaranteed working health check endpoint
    - If you're still having issues:
-     - Check the application logs for specific error messages
-     - Make sure there are no startup errors preventing the app from running
-     - Try deploying with explicit settings instead of relying on the Dockerfile:
+     - Delete your app and create a new one
+     - Use the GitHub source and let Digital Ocean detect the Dockerfile
+     - Do NOT specify custom build or run commands
+     - Use the custom command only as a last resort:
        ```
        # Build command
        pip install -r backend/requirements.txt

-       # Run command - use explicit 8080 port, not $PORT
+       # Run command - use fixed port 8080
-       gunicorn --bind 0.0.0.0:8080 do_app:app
+       gunicorn --bind 0.0.0.0:8080 digital_ocean_app:app
        ```
+   - If health checks still fail, try increasing the health check timeout in your app settings

 For additional support, consult the project documentation or contact the development team.